Banco Bilbao Vizcaya Argentaria

-The bank was founded as Banco de Bilbao, on May 28, 1857, in Bilbao.
-BBVA's operational headquarters are located in Madrid, in the "Ciudad BBVA" complex.
-It is Spain's third largest bank after Banco Santander and Caixabank.
+The bank was founded as Banco de Bilbao, on 28 May 1857, in Bilbao.
+BBVA's operational headquarters are located in Madrid, in the Ciudad BBVA complex.
+It is Spain's second-largest bank after Banco Santander.
 It is listed on the Madrid Stock Exchange, the New York Stock Exchange and on the Mexican Stock Exchange.
 It is also a part of the IBEX 35 as well as the Dow Jones EURO STOXX 50.

-As of December 31, 2022, BBVA's assets amounted to around €713 billion, making it the third largest Spanish financial institution by volume of assets.
-At that same date, it had 6,040 offices, 115,615 employees and 89.3 million customers, and was present in more than 30 countries.
-On April 2, 2018, it was ranked the 42nd largest bank in the world by total assets.
+As of 31 December 2024, BBVA's assets amounted to around €772 billion, making it the second-largest Spanish financial institution by volume of assets.
+At that same date, it had 5,949 offices, 125,916 employees and 77.2 million customers, and was present in more than 25 countries.

+On 2 April 2018, it was ranked the 42nd largest bank in the world by total assets.

+In 2022 BBVA was recognized as the country's overall best-performing bank by The Banker.

+BBVA has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History in Spain

 Banco de Bilbao and Banco de Vizcaya

 The history of BBVA began in 1857 in Bilbao, a city located in the Basque part of northern Spain, when the Board of Trade promoted the creation of Banco de Bilbao as an issuing and discount bank.

 Banco de Vizcaya was founded in 1901 and carried out its first operations in Bilbao.
 Little by little, it spread throughout the country.

 In 1988, the merger agreement between Banco de Bilbao and Banco de Vizcaya was signed.
 And in 1989, the BBV brand was adopted.